Ismat-Samadov/chest_cancer_detection/README.md

-I'll create a detailed README for your chest cancer detection project based on the files you've shared.
-This README will provide comprehensive information about the project, its purpose, setup instructions, and usage.

 # Chest Cancer Detection

 A deep learning project for detecting cancer in chest CT scan images using a binary classification approach based on DenseNet121 architecture.